dixonandmoe/tessarray/README.md

   resize: true,
   // Allows the resizing of the window to trigger a re-rendering of the boxes
   // if containerClass is given and the container is not statically sized

+  containerTransition: {
+    duration: 375,
+    timingFunction: 'ease-in',
+    delay: 0
+  },
+  // Options for the container's opacity transition.
+Used to fade in container
+  // once its dimensions have loaded

   boxTransition: {
+    duration: 375,
     timingFunction: 'ease-in',
-    duration: 375,
     delay: 0,
   },
   // Options for box transitions.
 This transition data is used when boxes are
   // faded in (upon load), resized, moved, and scaled in and out.

-  containerTransition: {
+  boxTransformOutTransition: {
-    duration: 375,
+    duration: 250,
-    timingFunction: 'ease-in',
+    timingFunction: "ease-in",
     delay: 0
   },
-  // Options for container transition.
-Used once when initial dimensions for
+  // Options for the transition out for boxes.
+This transition data is used when boxes
-  // each box are loaded.
+  // are scaled out.

+  containerLoadedClass: 'container-is-loaded',
+  // Determines what class is added to the container once its dimensions have loaded

+  boxLoadedClass: 'is-loaded',
+  // Determines what class is added to a box once its contents have loaded

+  containerLoadedCallback: false,
+  // Callback that is called when container has loaded

+  boxLoadedCallback: false,
+  // Callback that is called every time a box is loaded

   flickr: {}
   // Pass in your Justified Layout options that differ from the defaults });